stride3d/stride-docs/en/manual/scenes/edit-a-scene.md

     ![](media/scene-editor-empty.webp)

 > [!TIP]
-> You can have multiple Scene editors opened and switch between them by using tabs.
+> You can have multiple Scene editors opened and switch between them using tabs.
 >
 > ![](media/scene-editor-tabs.webp)